krutoo/morse/README.md

 ## Usage

-Simple interface allows to communicate using *commands* and *requests*:
+Simple interface allows to communicate using *commands* and *queries*:

 ## Example